 Account Resource Limits

-The following information outlines the usage limits for specific HPCC account types.
+The following information outlines the usage limits for specific HPC account types.

 Compute Hour Limits